VixidDev/VulkanRenderer/README.md

 ### Tonemapping

-Since rendering is done in HDR due to some features needing HDR computed values (i.e. bloom) a tonemapping stage is needed.
-This stage is always enabled since we render to an sRGB swapchain image by blitting the final image instead of rendering directly to it in a render pass, and this stage does the sRGB correction as part of it.
+Since rendering is done in HDR due to some features needing HDR computed values (i.e. bloom), a tonemapping stage is needed.
+This stage is always enabled since we render to an sRGB swapchain image by blitting the final image instead of rendering directly to it in a render pass, and this stage does the sRGB correction.

 The tonemap stage is currently before any LDR dependent / HDR independent stages (i.e. FXAA or Mosaic) and applies one of the various tonemap functions that are implemented.
 These tonemapping functions either have sRGB correction built-in or have it applied afterwards.